jerone/eslint-plugin-angular-template-consistent-this/docs/rules/eslint-plugin-angular-template-consistent-this.md

-# ESLint Angular Template consistent this (eslint-angular-template-consistent-this)
+# ESLint Angular Template consistent this (eslint-plugin-angular-template-consistent-this)

 Please describe the origin of the rule here.